uibk-ethpector/ethpector/README.rst

 Currently the tool enables:

-- Fetching code by addresses (via web3 RPC and Etherscan)
+- Fetching byte-code for addresses (via web3 RPC and Etherscan)
 - Fetching source-code for addresses (Etherscan and Sourcify)
 - Recovering interfaces including logs from binaries
-- Resolving function and event selectors (via 4bytes and more)
+- Resolving function and event signatures (via 4bytes and more)
 - It uses control-flow analysis and symbolic execution (mythril) to extract data like calls, stores, logs, etc. including parameters if possible
 - It creates annotated disassembly
 - It simple contract classification method based on interfaces and bytecode